-The UKCCIS Evidence Group provides UKCCIS with a timely, critical and rigorous account of the relevant research.
+The UKCIS Evidence Group provides UKCIS with a timely, critical and rigorous account of the relevant research.
 It includes representatives from academia, government, NGOs and industry, and meets regularly in order to identify, evaluate and commission new research relevant to child internet safety.

 Julia Davidson PhD (Evidence Group Chair)

 Julia Davidson, PhD (LSE) is Professor of Criminology in the School of Business and Law, Department of Criminology at the University of East London and is Co-Director of the International Centre for Cyber Research, Associate Professor at the Centre for Abuse and Trauma Studies (CATS).
 She is one of the UK's foremost experts on policy, practice and offending in the area of cybercrime and online child abuse.
 She plays an active role in key national committees such as the UK Council for Child Internet Safety (Chairs the Evidence Group) and provides expert advice to international organisations such as UNICEF , Europol, the US Sentencing Commission, the US Department of Justice, the UN ITU, the Home Office and the DCMS.

 She is a member of the Interpol Specialist Crimes against Children Group and is a member of the Europol EC3 Expert Academic Advisory Group, she has recently joined the UK Inquiry into institutional child sexual abuse as Chair of the Ethics Committee, she has recently joined the Board of the Hague Justice Portal.
 She has directed a considerable amount of national and international research spanning 30 years, recent examples include a European Commission funded ISEC study spanning 4 EU countries exploring industry and policing practice in the prevention of online child abuse and a study exploring young peoples pathways into hacking undertaken in collaboration with the Europol Cybercrime Centre (EC3).